 The Mirror Exercise

-This is one of the most powerful technique to build self-esteem.
+This is one of the most powerful techniques to build self-esteem.
 I have been practicing this technique for many years and it has been the most important tool to my developing a high level of self-esteem.
 Its simplicity belies its power.
 Just do it as I present it and you will be pleasantly surprised by its effectiveness.

 The exercise: From now on, every time you see your reflection in a mirror, you must:

 - Smile even if you don’t want to.
 Fake a smile if necessary.

 - Say one verifiably nice thing about yourself.
 That nice thing must be something that you 100% believe is true.
 That nice thing can’t be an affirmation (which is basically a lie that you tell yourself enough time until your inner mind believes it is true.)
 It must be one that you know, without a doubt is true about yourself.
-It can be something external, such as your good looks (if you really believe that they are good) or, preferably, an internal quality such as your being a loving person, highly intelligent, etc. That’s it, other than….
+It can be something external, such as your great looks (if you really believe, 100% that they are great) or, preferably, an internal quality such as your being a loving person, highly intelligent, etc. That’s it…. other than….

 - If you use the mirror to beat yourself up, you must come up with two nice things for every nasty one!
 Most people’s worst habit is beating themselves up and the best way of replacing a habit is doing another one more, hence rule #3.